Words/Phrases to Avoid in a CV

-Every statement on an individual’s CV should paint a compelling picture of his/her capabilities as no amount of formatting can summarise a lengthy CV.
+Every statement on an individual’s CV should paint a compelling picture of his/her capabilities as no amount of formatting can summaries a lengthy CV.
 The content and language of an individual’s CV can certainly increase/decrease their chances of getting a step closer to their dream job.
 On an average, hiring managers spend less than 30 seconds on a CV so, an individual has very limited time to catch their eyes.

 It is important to make sure that the precious CV space is not filled with verbose language or overused buzzwords as they can surely backfire.
 Let’s take a look at some of these words and phrases that should be avoided while writing your CV.

 An outdated objective simply wastes space that could be used to showcase and individual’s professional strengths.
 Recruiters now want to know what you have to offer before they can consider your goals.
 The time of opening a CV with an objective is long gone as the cover letter is sufficient in addressing an individual’s objective of the application.
 Instead, including a career summary that highlights key skills and accomplishments related to the position is much more beneficial.

 Professional’s should never highlight that they are unemployed as the employment dates on the CV already shows the same.